-16 to fill a lorry along with the necessary permits, traders are subject to risk.
+sufficient goats to fill a lorry along with the necessary permits, local traders are subject to risk.

-17 Despite the vast area, varying and unreliable offers, fluctuation of profits, and additional 18 uncertainties and risks (such as droughts, epidemics and insecurity), the local traders manage to up-19 hold their trading activities, which is effectuated by relationships they have with other actors.

-20 However, their ability to continue is threatened by the strain of these fluctuations.
+Despite the vast area, varying and unreliable offers, fluctuation of profits and additional uncertainties and risks (such as droughts, epidemics and insecurity), the local traders manage to up-hold their trading activities, which is effectuated by relationships they have with other actors.
+However, their ability to continue is threatened by the strain of price, demand and supply fluctuations.

-"I go and find there are no buyers in the market, so I am forced to sleep several days around the marketplace incurring costs such as paying accommodation fees at the lodge, grazing charges for animals to stay overnight, animal feed while waiting for the market and so many other petty costs.
+"I go and find there are no buyers in the market, so I am forced to sleep several days around the marketplace incurring costs, such as paying accommodation fees at the lodge, grazing charges for animals to stay overnight, animal feed while waiting for the market and so many other petty costs.
 In such a situation, the expenditure is high.
-I was saying to myself, if I could have any other option such as another job, I could have left this business.
-But this is the only option I have so I am still in this business..."
+I was saying to myself, if I could have any other option, such as another job, I could have left this business.
+But this is the only option I have so I am still in this business ..."
 (L47, Korr).